The Senate is nearing a deal on immigration that could also lower food prices

 Where is the divide?

 The lawsuit provision isn't new – it was included in the House version of the bill years ago by Democrats who wanted to increase labor protections for farmworkers.
 Labor advocates say the law helps protect workers from being shorted on wages and placed in unsafe housing and transportation by requiring record keeping.
-This and the ability to file a lawsuit, said Reyna Lopez, does not differ from how employee rights work in other sectors.
+This and the ability to file a lawsuit, said Reyna Lopez, executive director of the Oregon-based Pineros y Campesinos Unidos del Noroeste, does not differ from how employee rights work in other sectors.

 "[We] really need these very basic documentations, very basic standards, very basic housing standards and licenses when people are driving and proof of their transportation when they're driving," Lopez said.
 "This is the bare minimum we're asking from our employers when we're doing a lot to make sure that this economy continues."